So, you need to know about sales tax in The Lone Star State. Look no further!

 - Social security number (SSN) or Employer Identification Number (EIN)

 - Bank account info (account number and routing number) where you’ll deposit the collected sales tax

 Now it’s time to tackle the intricate stuff!
 Tax rates can vary based on the location of your business and the location of your customer, plus the levels of sales tax that apply in those specific locations.

 The state-wide sales tax in Texas is 6.25%.

 There are additional levels of sales tax at local jurisdictions, too.

-* Important to note for remote sellers: This is not always true.
-While some states allow out-of-state retailers to charge a flat use tax rate, other states have peculiar rules for remote sellers.
+* Important to note for remote sellers: While this is generally true for Texas, some state have peculiar rules about tax rates for remote sellers.
+Texas is establishing destination sourcing for internet orders and sales made by a marketplace seller through a marketplace.
 Contact the state’s Department of Revenue to be sure.

 Sales tax on shipping charges in Texas